Dilatations of categories: Introduction

 \section{Introduction}

-Given a multiplicative subset $S$ of a commutative ring $A$, one has the localization $S^{-1}A$ of $A$ relatively to $S$.
+Given a subset $S$ of a commutative ring $A$, one has the localization $S^{-1}A$ of $A$ relatively to $S$.
 Needless to insist on the fact that this is a fundamental construction.
-The localization process of a commutative ring is extended in several ways: \begin{enumerate} \item localization of categories (cf. e.g. \cite{GM} and \cite{GZ}), \item dilatations of rings (cf. \cite[§2]{M} and \cite[\href{https://stacks.math.columbia.edu/tag/052P}{Tag 052P}]{stacks-project}). \end{enumerate} In this note, we generalize all of these constructions in a single construction: dilatations of categories.
+The localization process of a commutative ring is extended in several ways, among them: \begin{enumerate} \item localization of categories (cf. e.g. \cite{GM}, \cite{GZ} and \cite{B}), a basic construction used in many branchs of mathematics; \item dilatation of rings (cf. e.g. \cite[§2]{M} and \cite[\href{https://stacks.math.columbia.edu/tag/052P}{Tag 052P}]{stacks-project}), the building blocks of dilatations of schemes (cf. e.g. \cite{DMdS} and the large number of references therein). \end{enumerate} In this text, we provide a construction unifying all of these constructions in a single construction: dilatations of categories.
 Intuitively, localization is a process that adds and imposes inverses of elements or morphisms.
 In other words, localization adds some "fractions" with prescribed denominators.
 Intuitively, dilatations do the same thing except that it only adds some fractions where both numerators and denominators are prescribed.
-Let $\calC$ be a category, and let $\Sigma $ be the collection of morphisms of a subcategory of $\calC$.
+Let $\calC$ be a category, and let $\Sigma $ be a collection of morphisms of $\calC$.
 Let us recall some properties of the localization $\calC[\Sigma ^{-1}]$.
 We have a functor $L:\calC \to \calC[\Sigma^{-1}]$.
 The objects of the localization $\calC [\Sigma ^{-1}]$ coincide with the objects of $\calC$, i.e. $L$ is the identity on objects.
 Given a morphism $d$ in $\Sigma $, $L(d)$ is an isomorphism in $\calC[\Sigma ^{-1}]$.
 If $F: \calC \to \calD$ is another functor such that $F(d) $ is an isomorphism for all $d$ in $\Sigma$, then $F$ factors through $L$.
-Now assume that for any $d$ in $\Sigma$ we have a sieve $\nn(d)$, containing $d$, in $\calC$ over the codomain of $d$.
+Now assume that for any $d$ in $\Sigma$ we have a sieve $N_d$, in $\calC$ over the codomain of $d$.
 The dilatation process will provide a category $\calC '$ and a functor $\Theta : \calC \to \calC'$.
 The objects of $ \calC'$ will also coincide with the objects of $\calC$.
-For any $d \in \Sigma$ and any $n \in \nn (d)$, there exists a unique arrow $b$ in $\calC '$ such that the diagram commutes.
-The element $b$ is thought as a non-commutative fraction $d \backslash n$.
-A dilatation also satisfies a natural universal propety.
+For any $d \in \Sigma$ and any $n \in N_d$, there exists a unique arrow $b$ in $\calC '$ such that the diagram commutes.
+The element $b$ is thought of as a non-commutative fraction $d \backslash n = d^{-1} \circ n $.
+Dilatations also satisfy a natural universal property (Theorem \ref{uni}), namely $\Theta $ is universal among all functors $F : \calC \to \calD$ such that \begin{enumerate} \item the sieve generated by $F(N_d) $ is included in the sieve generated by $F(d)$, for all morphisms $d$ in the collection $\Sigma$, \item the localization $\calD \to \calD [\Sigma ^{-1}]$ is faithful. \end{enumerate} Condition (i) allows existence of the factorization morphisms "b" as before and condition (ii) allows unicity.
 To prove the existence of dilatations in this note, we use directed graphs.